 The Knowledge Center creates space for construction managers and site workers to build bridges with colleagues and expand their expertise.
 It includes a learning theatre built in the style of a concrete formwork, an area for digital prototyping that is supported by a Virtual Reality & MOOC room, as well as formal and informal meeting facilities.
 Digital experiences bring these groups together to share knowledge and conceptualise projects.

 Enjoying expansive views of Lake Geneva and the Alps, the placement of the cafeteria — which doubles as a casual coworking area — in what would traditionally have been the boss’s corner office, demonstrates how priority was given to shared areas over private spaces.
+In our post-occupancy survey, the area received a unanimous satisfaction rating thanks to its multi-functional and community building design.
 This catalyst space, in conjunction with the adjacent napping and relaxation room, belongs to and benefits everyone, boosting wellbeing, internal interaction, and the larger sense of community.

 Meeting rooms that facilitate storytelling and collaboration